Big Sean: 2005–2006: Career beginnings

 In his later years in high school, Sean showed his rhyming skills on a weekly basis as part of a rap battle contest held by Detroit hip-hop station WHTD.
 In 2005, Kanye West was doing a radio interview at 102.7 FM.
-Hearing about this, Sean headed over to the station to meet West and perform some freestyle.
-Initially West was reluctant to hear him, however, he gave Sean 16 bars to rap for him.
-According to Big Sean, West enjoyed his freestyle: "As we get to the entrance of the radio station ... we stopped in the middle of the doorway.
+Hearing about this, Sean came to the station to meet West and perform freestyle.
+Initially, West was reluctant to hear him; however, he gave him sixteen bars to rap for him.
+According to Sean, West enjoyed his freestyle: "As we get to the entrance of the radio station ... we stopped in the middle of the doorway.
 He starts looking at me and bobbing his head."
 After the freestyle, Sean left West his demo tape.
 Two years later, West signed Big Sean to GOOD Music.
 Sean has cited West, Eminem, The Notorious B.I.G., and J Dilla as his influences.

 2007–2010: Mixtapes and internet following

 On September 30, 2007, Big Sean released his first official mixtape Finally Famous: The Mixtape.
 His hit single, "Get'cha Some", produced by WrighTrax, attained media attention and led to articles in The Source and the Detroit Metro Times.
 He also recorded a music video for "Get'cha Some", which was directed by Hype Williams.
 Sean released a second mixtape hosted by Mick Boogie on April 16, 2009, called UKNOWBIGSEAN.
 It featured the songs "Million Dollars", "Get'cha Some" and "Supa Dupa".
 This mixtape includes 30 tracks.
 Sean released a third mixtape hosted by Don Cannon on August 31, 2010, called Finally Famous Vol. 3: BIG, which features include major artists like Bun B, Chip tha Ripper, Curren$y, Tyga, Drake, Mike Posner, Chuck Inglish, Asher Roth, Dom Kennedy and Chiddy Bang.
 The mixtape includes 20 tracks.

-An unauthorized leak of his collaboration with Drake, called "Made" made its way onto the internet on April 30, 2010.
-In an interview with TheHipHopUpdate.com on May 1, Big Sean expressed his disappointment over the leak, calling it an unfinished version both musically and lyrically.
-Big Sean's official Facebook page confirmed that his debut album Finally Famous & Consequence's Cons TV would be released on September 14, 2010.
+A leak of his collaboration with Drake, "Made" made its way onto the Internet on April 30, 2010.
+During an interview with TheHipHopUpdate.com on May 1, Big Sean expressed his disappointment over the leak, calling it an unfinished version both musically and lyrically.
+Big Sean then stated on Facebook that his debut album, Finally Famous would be released on September 14, 2010.
 On August 31, Big Sean tweeted that the album was not coming out on that day, but that it would be coming out sometime in 2011.